jhlagado/struct-z80/README.md

 Looping is another pain point for assembly language and another potential source of bugs.

-Consider following code written in a structured language:
+Consider following code written with a structured language:

 ```
 let a = 0;